Can Dataplane report on issues created before it was installed or only on those issues created or modified after installation?

 So all Arsenale Dataplane reports reflect the most current state of your Jira issues.
 There is no delay between Jira issue changes and those changes being reflected in Dataplane reports, whether those reports are viewed within Dataplane, on Jira dashboards, or in Confluence via a Dataplane gadget.

-Will Arsenale Dataplane modify any of my Jira project or issue data?
+Does Dataplane modify Jira project or issue data?

 Is Dataplane subject to the same 1000 issue export limit as the Jira Issue Navigator?